-- Class teachers will aim to develop a positive relationship with pupils, which may include: - Greeting pupils in the morning/at the start of lessons - Establishing clear routines - o Communicating expectations of behaviour in ways other than verbally - Highlighting and promoting good behaviour - Concluding the day positively and starting the next day afresh - Having a plan for dealing with low-level disruption - Using positive reinforcement religion or beliefs, disability, pregnancy), from being at a disadvantage.
-Consequently, our approach to challenging behaviour may be differentiated to cater to the needs of the pupil.
+- Class teachers will aim to develop a positive relationship with pupils, which may include: - o Greeting pupils in the morning/at the start of lessons

+- Establishing clear routines - o Communicating expectations of behaviour in ways other than verbally - Highlighting and promoting good behaviour - Concluding the day positively and starting the next day afresh - Having a plan for dealing with low-level disruption - Using positive reinforcement

-If a child misbehaves repeatedly in class, the class teacher keeps a record of all such incidents (Using CPOMs).
+If a child misbehaves repeatedly in class, the class teacher records such incidents (using CPOMs).
 In the first instance, the class teacher deals with incidents him/herself in the normal manner.
 However, if misbehaviour continues, the class teacher seeks help and advice from a member of SLT or the learning mentor.

-The school recognises its legal duty under the Equality Act 2010 to prevent pupils with a protected characteristic (age, sex, sexual orientation, race, marriage or civil partnership, gender reassignment,
+The school recognises its legal duty under the Equality Act 2010 to prevent pupils with a protected characteristic (age, sex, sexual orientation, race, marriage or civil partnership, gender reassignment, religion or beliefs, disability, pregnancy), from being at a disadvantage.
+Consequently, our approach to challenging behaviour may be differentiated to cater to the needs of the pupil.